Understanding the Standard Format for Specification Document Sections

 Learn More

-Please spend some time looking at the PDF, and then let's move on to our next video, which is Part 2, Products.
+Please review the PDF, and then let’s proceed to our next video, which is Part 2: Products.

 photo of Al Whitley